For best experience please turn on javascript and use a modern browser!

 Europe’s ‘geopolitical awakening’

-No matter what its faults and merits, the above self-conception of Europe was shattered by the brutal Russian war of aggression against Ukraine.
+No matter what its faults and merits, the above self-conception of the EU was shattered by the brutal Russian war of aggression against Ukraine.
 The war is reversing the relationship between core and periphery in the concerns that animate the EU and its law.
 Considerations about security, external threats, and Europe’s power become central to the study of the EU and its law.
 The shifts above are in line with what Luuk van Middelaar has called Europe’s ‘geopolitical awakening’, by observing traces of it, even before the war in Ukraine, in the Union’s posture during the pandemics and its dealing with growing Chinese assertiveness.

 The said ‘awakening’ is visible in many fields of EU law and policy, as they are in the process of re-articulating their concerns, goals, instruments, and language for what may emerge as a new historical phase in which Europe puts security vis a vis external threats at the center of its agenda.
 ‘European sovereignty’, ‘security’, ‘resilience’, ‘competitiveness’, ‘power’ gain space in the policy language of Europe, which may anticipate more profound shifts and ruptures.
-Traces of awakening may also be visible in European societies.
+Traces of ‘awakening’ are also visible in European societies.
 European citizens, albeit not without swaths of reluctance, start to understand their destinies to be tied to those of the Ukrainians.
 In the Baltics and Poland, but possibly more broadly, active involvement of Europeans in the war may not be seen any longer as a pure theoretical possibility.

 There are, to be sure, wide empirical and normative disagreements about the scope of Europe’s geopolitical awakening, about what it means, whether it is sufficient, or desirable at all.
 Many object that the EU’s engagement with questions of security and geopolitics is still too hesitant – Europe has either no structures or not the political will or language required to truly awaken.
-Others question the novelty of the threats Europe faces: in Europe’s periphery, in the western Balkans, for example, war has been for a long time a very tangible reality; and for some within Europe, questions of survival have been everyday concerns, irrespective of geopolitics.
+Others question the novelty of the threats the EU faces: in Europe’s periphery, in the western Balkans, for example, war has been for a long time a very tangible reality; and for some within Europe, questions of survival have been everyday concerns, irrespective of geopolitics.
 Others still warn against the dangers of framing most policy issues as issues of security.